"Q" Is for Quarry: Plot summary

 In Quorum, Dolan and Kinsey find the auto shop being run by Ruel MacPhee's son, Cornell.
-MacPhee’s mother-in-law, Medora Sanders, identifies Jane Doe as Charisse Quinn, a foster child who briefly boarded with her.
+MacPhee's mother-in-law, Medora Sanders, identifies Jane Doe as Charisse Quinn, a foster child who briefly boarded with her.
 Sanders relates that Quinn was a troubled teen, expelled from school and sexually promiscuous.
 According to Sanders, Quinn ran away one night and was never seen again.
 Local car salesman George Baum informs Oliphant that Quinn was infatuated with Cornell MacPhee and befriended his sister Adrienne in hopes of getting close to Cornell himself.
-Cornell’s wife Justine vehemently denies this.
+Cornell's wife Justine vehemently denies this.

-Forensic reports on the Mustang reveal Pudgie Clifton’s fingerprints.
+Forensic reports on the Mustang reveal Pudgie Clifton's fingerprints.
 Oliphant and Kinsey begin an extensive but unsuccessful search for Clifton.
 In doing so, they learn he had dated Justine before she met Cornell.
 Quorum police find Clifton dead in an unfinished, abandoned apartment complex called the Tuley-Belle.

 George Baum reveals that Cornell MacPhee had begun a sexual relationship with Quinn and that Adrienne had interrupted the two of them once at the Tuley-Belle.
-Adrienne confirms Baum’s story, adding that Quinn told Cornell she was pregnant and wanted to elope with him.
+Adrienne confirms Baum's story, adding that Quinn told Cornell she was pregnant and wanted to elope with him.
 Kinsey drives to the Tuley-Belle to assist local deputies in finding the weapon used to kill Clifton.
 Once there, she sees Cornell and Justine digging up a tire iron.

 In an epilogue, Kinsey explains that Justine killed Charisse Quinn for seducing Cornell, who Justine saw as a future source of financial security.
 Justine convinced Pudgie Clifton to steal the Mustang and dispose of Quinn's body.
 When Clifton told her the case had been reopened, she killed him to keep him quiet and forced her husband to dispose of the body as she had with Clifton 20 years before.

-Characters

-Kinsey Millhone: Private investigator who is hired to reopen a cold case in an attempt to find new leads.

 Development of the novel

 Though the book is a work of fiction, it is based on an unsolved homicide that occurred in Santa Barbara County, California in August 1969.
 A Jane Doe victim had been dumped near a quarry in Lompoc, California, and never identified.
 At a dinner party, Sue Grafton had a conversation with Dr. Robert Failing, who mentioned the case.
 He is the forensic pathologist who worked for the Coroner's Office which had retained her maxilla and mandible.
 The victim was never identified, and never associated with any known missing person's case.
 It was hoped that the additional publicity generated by the book (along with the facial reconstruction done by internationally recognized forensic sculptor Betty Gatliff, funded by Grafton), would help turn up additional leads, but so far, unsuccessfully.
 As of 2011, the Santa Barbara County Sheriff's Office is still hoping to find additional leads, and has the images of the facial reconstruction on their page.
+In January 2025, efforts to gain a DNA sample from the Lompoc Jane Doe which was suitable for investigative genetic genealogy began to be undertaken by the DNA Doe Project.
+Her case was moved into active genealogical research on March 11 of the same year.